Dr-Terrible/ineluctable-overlay/README.md

 [![Build Status](https://travis-ci.org/Dr-Terrible/ineluctable-overlay.png)](https://travis-ci.org/Dr-Terrible/ineluctable-overlay)

-Ineluctable Overlay offers a repository of Gentoo ebuilds made by me (Mauro Toffanin, official Gentoo/FreeBSD Arch Tester) for projects that I am interested in and are not yet available through Portage tree.
+Ineluctable Overlay offers a repository of Gentoo ebuilds maintained by me for projects that are not yet available through the Portage tree.

 ## Managing This Overlay